DDDEastMidlandsLimited/dddem-blog/_posts/2019-02-08-writing-a-talk-proposal-post.md

 ### Grammar and spelling.

 If you can’t tell already; this is something I struggle with myself.
-Grammar and spelling are important in making your proposal look well thought out and professional.
+Grammar and spelling are important in making your proposal look well-thought-out and professional.
 Here’s how I get by:

 - Asking someone to proofread what you’ve written
 - Using plug-ins such as [Grammarly](https://app.grammarly.com/)